marrow/WebCore/docs/source/core/basic/installation.rst

 Installing the Sources
 ^^^^^^^^^^^^^^^^^^^^^^

-Tell setuptools to use these versions that you have just cloned:
+Tell distribute to use these versions that you have just cloned:

 .. code-block:: bash